bradsm1th/commonplace-book/README.md

 [Commonplace Book](https://anxious-lion-tank-top.cyclic.app/)

 ## Next Steps
-- Marking some quotes as public
+- Marking some quotes as private so they don't show on the "Everyone's Quotes" view
 - One-click adding someone else's public quote to *your* quotes